Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Deformations of irregular covers of surface scrolls

-\begin{theorem} Let $X$ be an irregular surface with at worst canonical singularities.
-Assume the canonical bundle $\omega_X$ is ample and globally generated, and the canonical morphism $\varphi$ is a quadruple Galois cover onto a smooth surface of minimal degree, i.e, $X$ belongs to one of the four families described in Theorem ~\ref{gpmain}.
-If $X$ is of type $(1)_m$ , $(1')_m$ or $(2)_m$, assume furthermore that $X$ is smooth or has $A_1$ singularities.
-Then we have the following description of the algebraic formally semiuniversal deformation space of $\varphi$ (that exists by Remark ~\ref{can}). \begin{itemize} \item[(1)] If $X$ belongs to the family of type $(1)_m$ $(m\geq 1)$, $(1')_m$ $(m\geq 1)$, $(2)_2$ or $(3)_m$ $(m\geq 2)$, then there exist an irreducible component in the algebraic formally semiuniversal deformation space of $\varphi$, such that its general element is a two-to-one morphism onto its image \begin{itemize} \item[(I)] which is a non-normal variety whose normalization is an elliptic ruled surface with invariant $e = 0$, if $X$ is a surface of type $(1)_m$ or $(1')_m$ (we will show in Theorem ~\ref{B} that in this case $\varphi$ is unobstructed and hence this is the only component); \item[(II)] which is a smooth surface ruled over a smooth curve of genus $2$ with invariant $e = -2$, if $X$ is a surface of type $(2)_2$ (we will show in Theorem ~\ref{B} that $\varphi$ is unobstructed and hence this is the only component); \item[(III)] which is a product of a smooth curve of genus $2$ with a smooth non-hyperelliptic curve of genus $m+1$ if $X$ is a surface of type $(3)_m$ $(m\geq 2)$; \end{itemize} and is induced by the complete linear series of a line bundle numerically equivalent to $\omega_X$. \item[(2)] If $X$ is of type $(3)_1$, any deformation of $\varphi$ is a morphism of degree four onto its image which is $\mathbb{F}_0$ and is induced by the complete linear series of a line bundle numerically equivalent to $\omega_X$. \item[(3)] Any deformation of $\varphi$ is of degree $\geq 2$.
-In particular, there do not exist any irreducible component in the algebraic formally semiuniversal deformation space of $\varphi$, such that its general element is birational onto its image. \end{itemize} \end{theorem}
+\item[(2)] If $X$ belongs to the family of type $(1)_m$ $(m\geq 1)$, $(1')_m$ $(m\geq 1)$, $(2)_2$ or $(3)_m$ $(m\geq 2)$, then $U_\varphi$ is irreducible and a general element $\varphi'$ of $U_\varphi$ is a two-to-one morphism onto its image, \begin{itemize} \item[(I)] which is a non-normal variety whose normalization is an elliptic ruled surface with invariant $e = 0$, if $X$ is a surface of type $(1)_m$ or $(1')_m$; \item[(II)] which is a smooth surface ruled over a smooth curve of genus $2$ with invariant $e = -2$, if $X$ is a surface of type $(2)_2$ ; \item[(III)] which is a product of a smooth curve of genus $2$ with a smooth non-hyperelliptic curve of genus $m+1$ if $X$ is a surface of type $(3)_m$ $(m\geq 2)$. \end{itemize} Moreover, $\varphi'$ is induced by the complete linear series of a line bundle numerically equivalent to the canonical (in case (III), any element of $U_\varphi$ is a canonical morphism). \item[(3)] If $X$ is of type $(3)_1$, any deformation of $\varphi$ is a canonical morphism of degree four onto its image which is $\mathbb{F}_0$. \end{itemize} \end{theorem}